 Pricing – Vivint vs Ring

-Like we said above, Vivint’s installation fee alone might cost you more than the price of a pretty complete Ring security package, but there’s a chance you might be able to get it waived — remember, it doesn’t hurt to ask.
+Like we said above, Vivint’s installation fee alone might cost you more than the price of Ring’s most basic DIY security package.
+There’s a chance you might be able to get that Vivint install fee waived: Remember, it doesn’t hurt to ask.

-As far as monitoring goes, Vivint’s Basic plan starts around $30 per month, and their Smart Home Plan starts around $40 per month.
-Your total bottom line is going to vary based on the equipment you select, and remember, Vivin’t doesn’t price things individually, nor are they transparent about their costs on their website.
+As far as monitoring goes, Vivint’s Basic plan starts around $30 per month.
+Your total bottom line is going to vary based on the equipment you select, and remember, Vivint doesn’t price things individually, nor are they transparent about their costs on their website.
 You’ll need to call them and speak to a representative.
 When all is said and done, though, expect to pay at least $600 up front unless you sign a contract to pay for everything over time.

 With Ring, you’ll pay less upfront, but of course you’ll spend more if you upgrade and add equipment as you go.
-If you buy Ring’s basic home security system directly from the company, it’ll run you about $199.
-If you just want the video doorbell, they start at $99 with the most expensive or “Elite” version topping out at $349.
+If you buy Ring’s basic Whole Home security system directly from the company, it’ll run you about $369.
+If you just want the video doorbell, they start at $49 for the wired version and go up to $229 for the Battery Doorbell Pro.

 *Ring Alarm Kits do not include cameras.